Summary Only Motoring Offences

 Unfortunately, we do not offer Legal Aid and so you will need to instruct us privately.

-• Guilty Pleas - concluded in one court session eg morning or afternoon- fixed fee £800 plus VAT;
+• Guilty Pleas - concluded in one court session eg morning or afternoon- fixed fee £800 plus VAT at 20%;

-• A plea of exceptional hardship - where you face disqualification for reaching 12 or more points on your licence - fixed fee £1,000 plus VAT;
+• A plea of exceptional hardship - where you face disqualification for reaching 12 or more points on your licence - fixed fee £1,000 plus VAT at 20%;

-• Special reasons - where you have a reason relating to the offence which means you should not be disqualified from driving eg emergency - fixed fee £1,250 plus VAT;
+• Special reasons - where you have a reason relating to the offence which means you should not be disqualified from driving eg emergency - fixed fee £1,250 plus VAT at 20%;

 • Trials - where you plead not guilty to the offence and take the case to trial - fees negotiable depending upon the complexity of the case.
-Fixed fees offered where possible or an hourly rate of £200 plus VAT.
-The amount charged will not be less than £1,500 plus VAT.
+Fixed fees offered where possible or an hourly rate of £200 plus VAT at 20%.
+The amount charged will not be less than £1,500 plus VAT at 20%.

 Legal Studio will strive to keep to the prices quoted above, but higher fees may be charged with a client’s agreement, especially where the case has a higher degree of complexity than anticipated.